 As the laser emits in near infrared, as a rule of thumb it can be stated that any material that is transparent to the human eye cannot be processed with near infrared.
 Therefore, non-colored glasses, Plexiglas, polystyrene and the like cannot be processed.
 This is possible with a CO2 laser.

 Low running costs

-The YVO4 laser requires no additional operating costs other than the cost of electricity.
-Thus, the laser system is considered very cost-effective in daily use and is increasingly being used to replace traditional marking systems that use ink and labels.
-With both the YAG and the vanadate laser however, the pump diodes need to be replaced after approximately 15,000 - 20,000 operating hours.
-This is a disadvantage in comparison to fiber lasers whose pump diodes do not require regular maintenance intervals.
+The YVO4 laser requires no additional operating costs besides electricity costs.
+Thus, the laser system is considered very cost-effective in daily use and is increasingly replacing conventional marking systems that use ink and labels.
+With both the YAG and the vanadate laser, however, the pump diodes should be replaced after approximately 15,000 - 20,000 operating hours.
+This is a disadvantage compared to fiber lasers whose pump diodes are not subject to regular maintenance intervals.

-Unlike inkjet printers, laser systems are extremely low maintenance and have much lower running costs (no consumables, no blocked nozzles, etc.) and yet they produce a higher print quality.
-However, the intial investment is often considerably higher.
+Unlike inkjet printers, laser systems offer higher print quality, lower running costs (no consumables, no blocked nozzles, etc.), and extremely low maintenance.
+However, the investment is significantly higher.

-If the laser system is used to mark pre-printed cardboard, then a well-contrasted marking with a short marking time is produced on the substrate.
+If pre-printed cardboard is marked with the laser system, a well-contrasted marking with a short marking time is produced on the substrate.